CCraster/code-slides/README.md

 </p>

 "Talk is cheap, show me your code!!!".
-Now, it's time to show them your code like slides with `Code Slides`.
+Now, it's time to show them your code as slides with `Code Slides`.

 ## Features